Compare Home Equity Line of Credit (HELOC) Rates in October 2024

 loading image

-HELOC rate trends: Are rates going up or down?
+HELOC rate trends this month: Are rates going up or down?

 HELOC rates, like interest rates, are relatively high right now compared to where they sat before the pandemic.
 However, HELOC rates don’t necessarily move in the same direction that mortgage rates do, says Jacob Channel, LendingTree’s senior economist.
 That’s because they’re directly tied to a benchmark called the prime rate.
-When the prime rate goes up, HELOC rates follow.
+When the federal funds rate rises or falls, both the prime rate and HELOC rates tend to follow.

 The best HELOC lenders